KwbCde/IssueAgent/README.md

 ## Why Use IssueAgent?

 Managing GitHub issues can be time consuming especially for busy maintainers and teams.
-IssueAgent automates issue triaging and responses using AI, helping you:
+IssueAgent automates issue triaging and responses using AI helping you:

 - Save time by automatically providing relevant suggestions and guidance
 - Improve issue response quality and consistency